cjacker/opensource-toolchain-pic/README.md

 Operation Succeeded
 ```

-Two new arguments again. -M tells pk2cmd to actually program the PIC. -F tells pk2cmd which file to use.
+-M tells pk2cmd to actually program the PIC. -F tells pk2cmd which file to use.
 The -M argument can actually also be either -MP, -ME, -MI or -MC to program only Program memory, EEPROM, ID memory or Configuration memory respectively but for most cases you will program the entire PIC using -M.

 To verify:
 ```